-In just the last few years, the main trafficking pattern has switched from shipping by air to moving the drug across land.
-Now, most seizures take place at the Ports of Entry in British Columbia, Ontario and Quebec.
+In the last few years, the main trafficking pattern has switched from shipping by air to moving the drug across land.
+Now, most seizures take place at the Ports of Entry in British Columbia, Ontario, and Quebec.
 One of the more recent concealment measures has been to convert cocaine to a liquid and conceal it in bottles of health or hygiene products.

 Cocaine tends to flow east from its delivery points: from British Columbia to the other western provinces and from Quebec and Ontario to the Maritimes.
 Groups with ties to Latin America dominate cocaine trafficking, while Indo-Canadian, Asia-Canadian and outlaw motorcycle gangs show up in this category less often.

-While America receives the bulk of its heroin by way of Mexican drug trafficking organizations, Canada's heroin largely originates in India and comes into the country mostly through Vancouver or Toronto international airports.
-Some Columbia/Latin American heroin is detected from time to time.
+While America receives the bulk of its heroin by way of Mexican drug trafficking organizations, Canada’s heroin largely originates in Afganistan and comes into the country mostly through Vancouver or Toronto international airports.
+Some Colombia/Latin American heroin is detected from time to time.
 The heroin trade in Canada is fairly modest, as many Canadians who are addicted to opiates are currently abusing synthetic opiates in the form of prescription drugs.

 Prescription Drugs in Ample Supply

-Prescriptions drugs intended for abuse come from a variety of sources.
+Prescription drugs intended for abuse come from a variety of sources.
 Codeine has been found that originated in India, steroids from China, diazepam (a benzodiazepine) from Thailand, oxycodone mailed from New Jersey.
 Drugs are also diverted from legitimate supplies within the country such as hospitals and pharmacies.